digital-asset/ex-repo-market/README.rst

   $ docker-compose up --build

-This will start all the components in docker containers and once the loaded you can access the application by browsing to http://localhost:7500/.
+This will start all the components in docker containers and once they loaded you can access the application by browsing to http://localhost:7500/.

 Controlling the application
 ---------------------------